Plays, films, articles, books, the odd album note

 British-born, James Inverne started early as Classical CD Reviewer for the Mail On Sunday, after which he became European Performing Arts Correspondent for TIME, a regular arts writer/commentator for the Wall Street Journal, Financial Times, Sunday Telegraph and CNN, and the Editor of Gramophone Magazine.
 The author of five books (most recently for Faber), his first play, A WALK WITH MR HEIFETZ had its world premiere Off-Broadway in 2018 (Primary Stages).
-To dates, James has written six plays (which have received developmental workshops or productions from Ambassador Theatre Group, Theatre Ariel and others) and three films, for IMAX Entertainment and others.
-James wrote the feature-length, "Cities That Sing" starring Renée Fleming, released in IMAX cinemas across the United States in 2022.
+To date, James has written six plays (which have received developmental workshops or productions from Ambassador Theatre Group, Theatre Ariel and others) and three films, for IMAX Entertainment and others.
+James wrote the feature-length docu-concert films, "Cities That Sing: Paris" and "Cities That Sing: Venice" starring Renée Fleming, released in IMAX cinemas across the United States in 2022 and 2023, and another upcoming television feature for Bryn Terfel.
 Performers to have taken part in James's plays include, among others, Steve Guttenberg, Ben Shenkman, Henry Goodman, Julian Ovenden, Scarlett Strallen, Toby Stephens, Sebastian Arcelus, Edward Hibbert, Joe McGann, Ed Stoppard, Ella Dershowitz, Richard Topol and Alan Cox.

 Play: A Walk With Mr Heifetz